amank710/Branch-Coverage-Plus-Plus/README.md

 ## Usage Instructions
 1. Prepare the source file

-    a.
-Make sure to include the following import:
+    1. Make sure to include the following import:
        ```java
            import runtime.*;
        ```

-    b.
-For all functions of interest in your source code, add the following annotation:
+    1. For all functions of interest in your source code, add the following annotation:
        ```java
             @Instrumentable
             void foo()
            {
                 ...
            }
        ```

-2. Prepare the test file
+1. Prepare the test file

-    a.
-Make sure to include the following imports:
+    1. Make sure to include the following imports:
        ```java
           import runtime.*;
           import org.junit.jupiter.api.extension.ExtendWith;
        ```
-    b.
-Above the test class, add the following annotation:
+    1. Above the test class, add the following annotation:
        ```java
           @ExtendWith(InstrumentedTestExtension.class)
        ```
-    c.
-Above the test class, add an annotation for the class of interest.
+    1. Above the test class, add an annotation for the class of interest.
 The analysis will identify Instrumentable functions in the specified class.
         ```java
           @Instrument(YourClass.class)
         ```

-3. Upload the source file and test file to our website:
+1. Upload the source file and test file to our website:
-    a.
-To upload the source and test file, open `localhost:3000` in your browser.
+    1. To upload the source and test file, open `localhost:3000` in your browser.

-    b.
-Upload the code file and test file.
+    1. Upload the code file and test file.
 Wait for the following messages to appear: `Code file uploaded and saved.` and `Test file uploaded and saved.`

-    c.
-Select, the `Process Data` button, which will navigate you to page displaying paths that were missed during the test
+    1. Select the `Process Data` button, which will navigate you to the page displaying paths that were missed during the test.

-    d.
-In the tab `Uncovered Paths`, you will see specific sequences of paths that were not hit during the analysis.
+    1. In the tab `Uncovered Paths`, you will see specific sequences of paths that were not hit during the analysis.

-    e.
-Using the right-hand navigation bar, in the `Chart` tab, you will see the frequency of how many times each line was hit
+    1. Using the right-hand navigation bar, in the `Chart` tab, you will see the frequency of how many times each line was hit.

-    f.
-We have prepared a sample source file and test file for your convenience in `sandbox/test_classes/` called `Demo.java` and `DemoTest.java` respectively
+    1. We have prepared a sample source file and test file for your convenience in `sandbox/test_classes/` called `Demo.java` and `DemoTest.java` respectively.

-        i.
-In `Demo.foo`, we demonstrate our capability of filtering out unsatisfiable paths.
+        1. In `Demo.foo`, we demonstrate our capability of filtering out unsatisfiable paths.
 The conditional on line 10 enforces `x >= 0`, so the conditionals on line 19 and 24 will always be satisfiable.
 Thus, there are only two paths to test.
-Our test case will only test one of these possible branches and we will show uncovered lines in the other branch.
+Our test case will only test one of these possible branches, and we will show uncovered lines in the other branch.